Ever feel like life is unfair?

 It means letting go of the reaction to the reaction.

-The second reaction is what determines whether you keep pouring fuel on the fire, or whether you let the fire extinguish itself.
+The second reaction is what determines whether you keep pouring fuel on the fire, or whether you harness the fire for your benefit.

 Unravel the Reaction